Good choice

 • Governance

-• Does the scheme owner make its organisational structure available?
+• Does the scheme owner make its organisational structure publicly available, including composition of governance bodies?

 Answer: Yes publicly